-A standby recorder will return to Standby mode:
+A Standby recorder will return to Standby mode:

-- If the standby unit is shutdown before the failed master is restored.
-When the standby unit is rebooted, the master responds within the timeout mentioned above and the standby recorder remains in standby mode. - If the failed unit recovers it may instruct the standby recorder to return to idle immediately - or not until the administrator forces this (see Restoring the Master on page 356).
-At this time, the standby unit will truncate all current recordings and unregister all softphones allowing the master to take over again.
-Note that this switchback has the same impact on recordings as the initial switch-over.
-Hence you should only bring a failed unit back on-line out of hours.
+• If the standby unit is shut-down before the failed Master is restored.
+When the Standby unit is rebooted, the master responds within the timeout mentioned above and the Standby recorder remains in Standby mode.

+- If the Master recovers it may instruct the Standby recorder to return to idle immediately or not until the administrator forces this from the Status > System page. - If a server detects an active higher priority server in the same Communication Manager fragment as itself via the Beacon mechanism.

+On relinquishing control, a Partial Standby will truncate all current recordings and unregister all softphones allowing the higher priority server to take over again.
+Note that this switch-back has the same impact on recordings as the initial switch-over.
+Hence you should only bring a failed unit back on-line in a controlled fallback out of hours.